SaurabhChandravanshi/SQL-Simulator/README.md

 - Export: use Export CSV in the results toolbar to download what you see
 - URL sharing: the current tab and query sync to the URL; copy the link to share the current state
 - Saved: save the current query from the sidebar and reopen it later (you can delete saved items)
+- Chart view: switch to Chart in the results toolbar; choose an X axis (string) and one or more Y axes (numbers).
+Values with the same X are summed.

 ## Notes for Reviewers